The Only Tracker Where AI Work Becomes a Timesheet and an Invoice

 Where do I find my MCPTASK_TOKEN?

-Log in to mcptask.online, open Settings → API Access, and click "Generate token".
-Copy the long string.
+Log in to mcptask.online, open your user profile page, and copy the token from API Token (click to copy).
 Treat it like a password — anyone with it can act as you on mcptask.online.
-You can revoke it the same way.
+To disconnect an agent, revoke its access in Connected applications.

 What is MCP?